Change-of-variable formula for the bi-dimensional fractional Brownian motion in Brownian time: Proof of Lemma

+The proof is similar to the proof of (\ref{lemma4'}) and is left to the reader.
+See also \cite[Lemma 3.5]{NRS} for a very similar result.

 \textbf{Acknowledgements.} This paper is part of my PhD thesis.
 I thank my supervisor Ivan Nourdin for several interesting discussions about this article and for his careful reading and helpful comments.
+Also, I thank an anonymous referee for his/her many valuable comments and remarks on a previous version of this work.